markstringer-dti/markstringer-dti.github.io/dti.md

 As with the first scene that we talked about, the other performers have a choice to make.
 One obvious choice here is to "yes and" the Pirate ship.

 Person 2: Oh my God the Pirates are coming.
-Haul up the sails, let's try to outrun him.
+Haul up the sails, let's try to outrun them.

 Person 3: Oh my God the Pirates are coming.
 The cannons!
 Load the cannons!